-The New Zealand Diploma in Music (Level 5) is a one year, full-time music qualification that develops musicianship and performance skills.
+The New Zealand Diploma in Music (Level 5) is a one year, full-time music qualification that develops musicianship and music performance skills.
 Students are given opportunities to experience all aspects of music including assisting in the annual Vision College tour to schools and other performance events, developing and strengthening their musical knowledge and being prepared for the Bachelor of Music Degree.
-The course is unique because it is taught within a Christian environment.
+The programme is unique because it is taught within a Christian environment.

 Click HERE to download the Application Booklet.
 This will give you a clear understanding of all of the required documents and the process to follow to enable you to enrol.